 - 28.25 Remeasurement of the net defined benefit liability comprises: - (a) actuarial gains and losses; and - (b) the return on plan assets, excluding amounts included in net interest on the net defined benefit liability. - 28.25A Remeasurement of the net defined benefit liability recognised in other comprehensive income shall not be reclassified to profit or loss in a subsequent period. - 28.26 Employee service gives rise to an obligation under a defined benefit plan even if the benefits are conditional on future employment (in other words, they are not yet vested).
 Employee service before the vesting date gives rise to a constructive obligation because, at each successive reporting date, the amount of future service that an employee will have to render before becoming entitled to the benefit is reduced.
 In measuring its defined benefit obligation, an entity considers the probability that some employees may not satisfy vesting requirements.
-Similarly, although some post-employment benefits (such as post-employment medical benefits) become payable only if a specified event occurs when an employee renders service that will provide entitlement to the benefit if the specified event occurs.
+Similarly, although some postemployment benefits (such as post-employment medical benefits) become payable only if a specified event occurs when an employee is no longer employed (such as an illness), an obligation is created when the employee renders service that will provide entitlement to the benefit if the specified event occurs.
 The probability that the specified event will occur affects the measurement of the obligation, but does not determine whether the obligation exists. - 28.27 If defined benefits are reduced for amounts that will be paid to employees under government-sponsored plans, an entity shall measure its defined benefit obligations on a basis that reflects the benefits payable under the government plans, but only if: - (a) those plans were enacted before the reporting date; or - (b) past history, or other reliable evidence, indicates that those state benefits will change in some predictable manner, for example, in line with future changes in general price levels or general salary levels.